 Let’s be honest: when you’re tired, frustrated, or just want to say something quickly, you’ll reach for your native language.
 Everyone does.
 The question is whether you catch yourself and switch back, or whether you let it become the default.

-Practical things that help:
+A few things that help:

-- Change your phone and laptop to English
+• Change your phone and laptop to English

-- Follow English-language social media accounts
+• Follow English-language social media accounts

-- Remove translation apps from easy reach
+• Keep translation apps out of easy reach

-- Make an agreement with classmates to speak only English in the building
+• Agree with classmates to speak only English in the building

 What Good Schools Do Differently